oplatek/e2end/README.md

 - rnn.rnn(sequence_length=sequence_length) use mask for the not used outputs
 - investigate indexed_sliced
 - Mixer can be easily (thanks for Jindra's implementation) used on top of xent
-- better options loader combine with configs from Alex and https://pypi.python.org/pypi/json-cfg
 - implement batches first, than Batch normalization http://stackoverflow.com/questions/33949786/how-could-i-use-batch-normalization-in-tensorflow?rq=1
 - better tensorflow logging with `tf.merge_summary(tf.get_collection("summary_val"))`